All Products

 1. Plan and deploy Bastionhost

-2. Design a deny by default network access policy
+2. Deny-by-default network access policy

 • Example rule: